cargator/.github/profile/CONTRIBUTING.md

 ### Reporting Bugs

-If you find a bug, please open an issue on the [issue tracker](link-to-issue-tracker) with a clear and detailed description.
+If you find a bug, please open an issue on the [CarGator issue tracker](https://github.com/cargator/.github/issues) with a clear and detailed description.
 Follow the template provided to ensure all necessary information is included.

 ### Suggesting Enhancements

 Have an idea for an enhancement?
 Great!
-Open an issue on the [issue tracker](link-to-issue-tracker) and use the "Enhancement" label.
+Open an issue on the [CarGator issue tracker](https://github.com/cargator/.github/issues) and use the "Enhancement" label.
 Provide as much detail as possible and discuss it with the community.

 ### Code Contribution